iamthefrogy/frogy2.0/README.md

 - Completed ✅ ~~Scan SSL/TLS for the url:port pattern and not just domain:443 pattern.-~~
 - Completed ✅ ~~Using mouseover on the attack surface column's score, you can now know why and how score is calculated-~~
 - Completed ✅ ~~Generate CSV output same as HTML table.~~
+- Completed ✅ ~~Self-contained HTML output is generated now.
+So no need to host a file on web server to access results.~~
 - Solve screen jerk issue.
 - Identified abandoned and unwanted applications.